initxlab/ngd-api/README.md

 Bringing to you Next Generation Data Processing Pack.
 With 3 standalone Infrastructures.
 Separation between your Business Context/Operations, RESTFul Client Provider with Testing and the Presentation.
 Our goal in Initxlab is to stick to full Compliance with Industry Technology.
 For the safety of your Business and Customer Data.

 # Main Technologies
-- Symfony 5.3+, PHP 8 ready with now native and powerfull @Annotations
+- Symfony 5.3+, PHP 8 ready with now native and powerfull @Annotations syntax
-- API Platform 2.6
+- API Platform 2.6.
+No presentation needed here
 - Doctrine ORM, Unit of Work, NoSQL
 - Internationalization and localization
 - JsonLD and Hydra modern Web APIs specs